pennal/addresses/README.md

 ### Assignment 4 - Prepare a brief presentation 💡

 In the 2nd interview you present your solution and explain your design decisions.
 Be prepared for a brief Q&A.

+## Unit & Integration Tests

+Please find and extend the test at `server/src/test/groovy`.
+The tests are written in Groovy using Spock.

+## Code style

+The code style is enforced by the build.
+If you run into code style issues simply run `./gradlew spotlessApply` and your code style will be compliant.

 ## Once you are done 🎓